kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

        pushed directly to the active queue, and will soon attempt to be scheduled on their nominated nodes in their own, pod-by-pod cycles.

-     If a pod selects a different node than its nomination during the individual cycle, the gang remains valid as long as `minCount` is satisfied globally (enforced at `WaitOnPermit`).
+     Pod will be restricted to its nominated node during the individual cycle.
+     If the node is unavailable, the pod will remain unschedulable and the `WaitOnPermit` gate will take that into consideration.
 The `minCount` check can consider the number of pods that have passed the Workload Scheduling Cycle to ensure that Pods are not waiting unnecessarily when some have been rejected but other new pods have been added to the cluster.

      In the pod-by-pod cycle, preemption initiated by the workload pods will be forbidden.